TwnKey/ED9FontConverter/README.md

 # Preview of the current result
-Translation in french of a scene from Kuro no Kiseki using a font generating with this tool https://www.youtube.com/watch?v=siPvwii_7YM&ab_channel=LeLiberlNews
+Translation in french of a scene from Kuro no Kiseki using a font generated with this tool https://www.youtube.com/watch?v=siPvwii_7YM&ab_channel=LeLiberlNews

 # How this font seemingly works